 For batch releases, any tank to be released is sampled for radioactivity, as described in ODCM Section 6.1.1.
 The tank contents are analyzed to determine the maximum allowable release flow rates to ensure compliance with the concentration limits of ODCM Control 1.2.1.1 as described in ODCM Section 6.1.2.
 The sampling results are also used to determine a setpoint for the associated radiation monitor for the release in accordance with ODCM Section 6.2.3.
-Pre-release calculations are performed assuming the minimum dilution flow of 20,000 gpm for conservatism.

 For continuous releases, the pathways are sampled for radioactivity periodically, as described in ODCM Section 6.1.1.
 The samples are analyzed to ensure compliance with the concentration limits of ODCM Control 1.2.1.1, as described in ODCM Section 6.1.2.
 The sampling results are also used to determine a setpoint for the associated radiation monitor for the release in accordance with ODCM Section 6.2.3.
-Pre-release calculations for points other than the Turbine Building Sump are performed assuming the minimum dilution flow of 20,000 gpm for conservatism.